lucp770/E-comerce-watch-deluxe/README.md

 # E-commerce-watch-deluxe
-This a hipotetical E-commerce page that i developed.
-The products are not real, and are just there for ilustration.
+This is a hypothetical E-commerce page that I developed.
+The products are not real, and are just there for illustration.
-However, there is a fully functional cart that allows user to add products, calculate the total and send the user to a payment page where the user can pay for the products using cryptocurrency.
+However, there is a fully functional cart that allows users to add products, calculate the total, and send the user to a payment page where they can pay for the products using cryptocurrency.

-I implemented the payment functionality using the goerli test network so there is no real money involved in the payment.
+I implemented the payment functionality using the Goerli test network, so there is no real money involved in the payment.

 The website is divided as follows: